brucemack/WARS-Birdhouse/README.md

 The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.
 Other control packets are used to extract engineering data and to control message routing.

-The 33cm ham band (902-928 MHz) is used given that this is an experimental technology.
-All nodes must be installed/operated by FCC licensed amateur/ham radio operators.
+The 33cm ham band (902-928 MHz) is used given that this is an experimental technology and **is not FCC Part 15 certified** at the moment.
+All nodes must be installed/operated by FCC licensed amateur/ham radio operators under Part 97 rules.

 A proof-of-concept network of 5 stations has been constructed in Wellesley, MA.
 Messages have been successfully routed back and forth across the entire mesh, including hops between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important, as always.
 The houses have been subjected to bad New England weather conditions including snow, ice, extended periods of cloudy weather and sub-zero temperatures.
 It is an open question as to how the system will perform when our trees have leaves on them again!